-The County, working with the cities, education, workforce training and business leaders, non-profit providers and interested citizens, helps create a high quality of life in Solano County.
+The County, working with the cities, education, workforce training and business leaders, non-profit providers and interested citizens, encouraging environmentally friendly building and business activities that helps create a high quality of life in Solano County.

 The County General Plan was updated and approved by the voters in 2008.
-The implementation of the various components of the General Plan is still ongoing.
+The implementation of the various components of the General Plan is still ongoing, including working on plans for a sustainable Travis Air Force Base, a regional park district, and groundwater and water resource management.